 Meeting and event planning in the time of COVID-19

-- Until further notice, use of the Lobby 7 pillars and event reservations for the Institute’s major outdoor spaces are suspended.
+- Until further notice, use of the Lobby 7 pillars is suspended.

-For complete details regarding life on campus during this period, please review the MIT Now website.
+For complete details regarding life on campus at this time, please review the MIT Now website.